nogibjj/Project1_Kashaf/README.md

 ## Goal of the Project:

-1. Build a microservice that talks to a big data system using dask
-2. Create a webservice to query the data usign FastApi and Uvicorn
+*1. Build a microservice that talks to a big data system using dask *2.
+Create a webservice to query the data usign FastApi and Uvicorn

 ## Components to build a project:

-A. Build a repo in Github
+*A. Build a repo in Github
-B. Configure "scaffold": Makefile, app file (fastapi), requirements file, python code file (to create a Dask dataframe)
-C. Building a webservice using FastAPI
+*B. Configure "scaffold": Makefile, app file (fastapi), requirements file, python code file (to create a Dask dataframe) *C. Building a webservice using FastAPI
-D. Testing the webservice in the demo (artist name, region's rate of streams)
+*D. Testing the webservice in the demo (artist name, region's rate of streams)

 ## Next Steps: